utime module provides functions for getting the current time and date,

 Note: Do not pass

-ticks_diff(), and should use normal mathematical operations on them.
+ticks_diff(), you should use normal mathematical operations on them.
 But note that

 time()may (and will) also overflow.
 This is known as https://en.wikipedia.org/wiki/Year_2038_problem .